Constantin Gane: Novelist and biographer

 Gane's historical accounts suffer from minute genealogies, an excess of documentary detail, polemical interventions and confusing or incoherent passages.
 One enduring and poorly reviewed trait was Gane's willingness to connect his family with the crucial events of Moldavia's past.
 In 1939, the literary scholar George Călinescu described Gane as the author of "corporate literature", who outlined a defense of the aristocracy and included himself in it, "seeking to prove his belonging to that caste".
 Călinescu openly ridiculed Gane for passing trivia about his own family into his works.
 Gane responded that there was nothing commonplace about his family.
 The writings did earn praise from various professional historians, including Iorga and, later, Lucian Boia; the latter sees Gane as "an 'amateur' historian, but quite professional with the amplitude of his documentation and his unfaltering narration".
-Likewise, academic Paul Cernovodeanu describes Gane as a "publicist with a passion for history and genealogy", but also as an "expert" and "researcher".
+Likewise, Paul Cernovodeanu describes Gane as a "publicist with a passion for history and genealogy", but also as an "expert" and "researcher".

-Gane's 1936 homage to Petre P. Carp is noted for its "hagiographic" defense of the statesman, including against assessments that Carp was wrong not to nationalize the oil industry; some of the chapters, such as the one devoted to Junimea society, are of documentary interest.
+Gane's 1936 homage to Petre P. Carp is noted for its "hagiographic" defense of the statesman, including against assessments that Carp was wrong not to nationalize the oil industry; in a 1977 overview, military historian Vasile Pușcaș argues that Gane, like Alexandru Marghiloman and Constantin Xeni, only added his "personal opinions" to a purely descriptive overview of any peasant uprising of those occurring under Carp's watch, therefore "bypassing an opportunity to treat the phenomenon in its essence."
+Some of the chapters, such as the one devoted to Junimea society, have reportedly preserved their documentary interest.
+Literary scholar Virgil Nemoianu, who first read the monograph as a youth, argued in 2011 that it was still the best work on Carp to have seen print up to that point.
+He credits Gane with having inspired his own self-identification as a Junimist.

 The book, and especially its opening chapter, highlighted a clash of conservative visions between Iorga and Gane.
 In his response, Iorga advised Gane to refrain from writing political history, for which he was unqualified.
 Iorga substantiated this allegation by listing errors supposedly found in Gane's chapter, including the "calumny" regarding Alexandru Ioan Cuza's involvement in a conspiracy against Barbu Catargiu.
 Iorga also notes Gane's obstinacy in denying evidence about Carp's lowly origin and for "exaggerating" his political role, but also praises him for rediscovering Carp's first published essays.
 Controversy surrounds other such contributions to the biographical genre.
 Perpessicius views Gane's work on the Count d'Antraigues as a "most important" contribution, commending Gane for his research into the Dijon city archives.
 However, later reviewers have argued that the book is in large part an unwitting hoax.
 Cernovodeanu criticizes Gane for basing his entire book on a "romantic" theory, which identified "Princess Alexandrina Ghica" with a daughter of Grigore III; according to Cernovodeanu, the "Princess" was actually an impostor, and d'Antraigues her enabler.